 Sutton Running Club is based at the David Weir Leisure Centre in Carshalton, We are a friendly club, affiliated to UK athletics and cater for runners of all abilities who want to run on the road or cross country for competition or pleasure.

 Tuesday nights are our quality nights, so after a good warm up there will either be a hill session, fartlek training or road reps concentrating on strength or speed endurance.
+There is always a choice of 2 training sessions to choose between, depending on what your running goals and preferences are.
 All sessions are supervised by our team of 5 coaches and are for runners of all standards, not just the elite!

 The Thursday runs tend to be around 5-6 miles with various groups running between 6-10 minute miling.
 These runs can either be run at a tempo or steady pace.
 Experienced Club members will ensure that newcomers are warmly welcomed and will be matched to a group of their own ability.
 Good companionship in running is the aim of the Club.